How long does marijuana stay in your system?

 • 1 to 29 days for chronic users

-Blood testing
+Blood Testing

-Hair testing
+Hair Testing

 A hair test is the most sensitive test that detects THC for up to 3 months after use.
-After use, marijuana reaches the hair follicles through the tiny blood vessel, and amount of trace may remain in your hair.
-Since hair grows to about 0.5 inches each month, a 1.5-inch of hair segment taken too close to your scalp can detect weed usage for the past 90 days.
+After use, marijuana reaches the hair follicles through the tiny blood vessels, and an amount of trace may remain in your hair.
+Since hair grows to about 0.5 inches each month, a 1.5-inch hair segment taken too close to your scalp can detect weed usage for the past 90 days.

 Please note that tests that are more sensitive are able to detect lower doses of THC.

-Factors that influence detection
+Factors that Influence Detection

-To detect the presence of weed in the body, many drug tests methods look for a metabolite known as the 11-nor-9-carboxy-THC or THC-COOH.
+To detect the presence of weed in the body, many drug test methods look for a metabolite known as the 11-nor-9-carboxy-THC or THC-COOH.
 Even so, numerous factors can influence whether a test detects cannabis.
 That includes:

 Metabolism